Indatus/GitLabViewer-iOS/README.md

 - View a list of all merge requests in a project
 - Create a merge request for a project
 - View a single merge request in a project
+- View a list of all commits in a project

 ### In Progress/Partially Working

 - View network graph
+- View single commit
+- View files

+### TODO

 - Accept a merge request (this has been started, but I'm not sure how it's going to work...)

-### TODO

 - Merge request cell styling
-- View files
-- View commits
-- View graphs
 - Edit issues (comment, close, open, etc.)
 - Edit merge requests (comment, approve, upvote, downvote, etc.)
-- Settings
 - Select branch for merge request
 - Select users for assignee fields
 - Better error handling